USS Santee (CVE-29): 1942

 After shakedown, Santee departed Bermuda, on 25 October, and headed for the coast of Africa.
-While the escort carrier was enroute, on 30 October, an SBD Dauntless being launched from a catapult dropped a 325 lb depth charge onto the flight deck.
+While the escort carrier was en route, on 30 October, an SBD Dauntless being launched from a catapult dropped a 325 lb depth charge onto the flight deck.
 It rolled off the deck and detonated close to the port bow, shaking the entire ship and carrying away the rangefinder and a searchlight base, and damaging radar antennas.